MicrosoftDocs/SupportArticles-docs/support/azure/azure-monitor/app-insights/investigate-missing-telemetry.md

 ## <a id="curl-command-send-availability-test-result"></a>Curl command to send availability test result

 If you're running Linux VMs, use curl instead of PowerShell to send a similar REST request.
-You need to adjust the **ingestion endpoint hostname**, the `ikey` value, and the `time` values.
+You need to adjust the **ingestion endpoint hostname**, the `iKey` value, and the `time` values.
 The Application Insights ingestion endpoint doesn't accept any records older than 48 hours.

 Here are sample curl commands that send a single availability test result: